Kinglord/ComfyUI_Prompt_Gallery/README.md

 - Finished all core elements on the roadmap and ready to call this "v1.0" and pushing it to the official registry.

 ## Installation
-### Registry
+### Registry / Manager
-- Install it via the Registry - https://registry.comfy.org/publishers/kinglord/nodes/comfyui_prompt_gallery
+- Install it via the Registry - https://registry.comfy.org/publishers/kinglord/nodes/comfyui_prompt_gallery or the ComfyUI Manager (search for Prompt Gallery)
 - Make sure you are using the new menu
 - Download any or all (or none if you're gonna be like that) of [Navimixu's archives](https://civitai.com/models/615967/ponyxl-wildcards-vault) and extract them into the `promptImages` folder (located inside this custom node directory).
 If you do it right your folder should look like this with all the pack images in various subfolders under `thumbnails` - (you don't have to keep the zip files):